 No such agreement is possible, whereas if the total amount assessed is paid, although the criminal tax trial will still take place, in practice it should be expected that the individual will be acquitted.

 In criminal proceedings, the decision of the first instance court is subject to an appeal at second instance before the competent criminal court.

 Pursuant to guidelines issued by the Greek tax administration, transfer pricing adjustments should not be considered as falling under the scope of tax evasion.
 Therefore, in the event of such findings, criminal proceedings are not initiated.

-However, as regards tax assessments arising from the application of GAAR or SAAR, tax authorities should be expected to submit a criminal complaint, where the relevant thresholds for committing tax evasion have been exceeded.
+However, as regards tax assessments arising from the application of the general anti-abuse rule (GAAR) or the specific anti-abuse rule (SAAR), tax authorities should be expected to submit a criminal complaint, where the relevant thresholds for committing tax evasion have been exceeded.
 Nevertheless, such rules are still not commonly invoked by tax authorities and therefore they do not result in tax disputes.
 There have been isolated cases where the GAAR has been invoked, especially in stamp duty cases; given, however, that the non-payment of stamp duty does not fall within the definition of tax evasion, no criminal proceedings have been initiated in this respect.

 Until now, limited use of MAPs has been made in cases of tax assessments concerning cross-border elements, due mainly to the lack of response by the Greek tax authorities.
 Therefore, it has been more common for recourse to be made solely to domestic litigation.